gatsbyjs/gatsby/docs/docs/gatsby-on-windows.md

 ![Visual Studio Installer](https://i.imgur.com/H5PVEbu.png)

-In the products list, select the More dropdown beside Visual Studio 2017 and select Modify option.
+In the products list, select the "More" dropdown beside Visual Studio 2017 and select Modify option.
 On the next screen select the Desktop Development with C++ workflow.

 ![Visual Studio Installer](https://i.imgur.com/7SFsS99.png)